 Placing your essential oil diffuser at least 2 feet above the floor is ideal.
 If you’re wondering why it’s because they’re actually smaller versions of cool mist humidifiers which manufacturers recommend be placed at least 2 feet above the floor.

 That’s because as they work, humidifiers and diffusers create and output that doesn’t rise the same way as others.
-For best results therefore they need to be placed higher in the air.
+For best results they need to be placed higher in the air.

 If placing it on a shelf, desk, or some type of table, be sure it’s stable and not prone to accidents.
 You definitely don’t want anyone accidentally tipping yours over so be careful where you put it!